A rug pulled…2nd December 2007

-I didn’t think that I’d be starting December with a blog post relating a hosting-related yarn but it is turning out that way.
+I doubted that I’d be starting December with a blog post telling a hosting-related yarn but it is turning out that way.
 Apparently, Fasthosts, the provider of the web server underlying this thing, suffered what might be described as security problems.
-The result is that they went changed a whole pile of passwords and mine were included.
-Because my database password got changed as well, this blog effectively was taken off line for most of yesterday.
+The result is that they went changed a whole pile of passwords and mine was included.
+Because my database password got changed as well, this blog effectively was taken offline for the most of yesterday.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.